diasMariana/diffusion-torch/README.md

 # Denoising Diffusion Probabilistic Model (DDPM)

-This repository contains my personal implementation of a **Denoising Diffusion Probabilistic Model (DDPM)**, based on the original paper by Ho et al, using PyTorch.
+This repository contains my personal implementation of a Denoising Diffusion Probabilistic Model (DDPM), based on the paper by [Ho et al](https://arxiv.org/pdf/2006.11239), using PyTorch.
 The project is designed with extensibility in mind and will evolve to include several enhancements and alternative sampling techniques.

 <table style="width=100%; border:0px">
   <tr>